 No, I am not the fattest man in Tennessee.
 I know this conclusively because I have recently been in a Super Wal-Mart in Mufreesboro.
 More surprising to me, however, is that even 160 years ago, I wouldn’t have been the fattest man in Tennessee, probably just in the top ten.
-In 1857, the fattest man in Tennessee was Sam Riddleburger, a popular Nashville restauranteur who at one point weighed a whopping 543 3/4 pounds.
+In 1857, the fattest man in Tennessee was Sam Riddleburger, a popular Nashville restauranteur who weighed a whopping 543 3/4 pounds.

 Riddleburger cut an imposing figure in pre-Civil War Nashville, a well-liked stout man with a knack for getting up elaborate dinners featuring the manly staples of the era, wild game, abundant Norfolk oysters, whiskey and cigars.
 Born around 1824, he started out as a Nashville postal clerk in the late 1830s as a young man of “comparatively slender build”.
 He clerked on steamboats — making the run to New Orleans and back — then owned a “billiard room, bowling alley and saloon,” and managed the race track, where his talent as a “getter upper of good dinners” became apparent.
 Sometime before 1856 he opened Riddleburger’s Eating Saloon in the Colonnade Building, just a block west from the Public Square on the corner of Deaderick and Cherry Street (the latter renamed 4th Avenue in 1906).